renkman/mongotui/README.md

 mongotui -c mongodb://localhost
 ```

 Press `<Ctrl>`-`<c>` to connect to a MongoDB instance, you can enter the connection parameters individually or the connection URI as well.
-Notice that the connection URI always wins, if the individual fields and the connection URI are filled.
+Note that the connection URI always wins, if the individual fields and the connection URI are filled.

+If you just send an empty form, the mongoTUI tries to connect to localhost by default.

 The open database connections, accessed by `<Ctrl>`-`<d>`, their databases and collections are displayed as a tree view in the left application panel.
 You can navigate through the nodes with the arrow keys or left-click on them.

 The command editor is accessible by `<Ctrl>`-`<e>`.
 The commands are fired on the database which are selected in the tree view by pressing `<Enter>` or `<Return>` in the command editor.

 The command result is shown in the result panel as a tree view.
 You can access it with `<Ctrl>`-`<r>` and navigate through the nodes with the arrow keys.

+`<Ctrl>`-`<u>` opens the use database dialog which prompts for the database name.
+If the database does not exist, it is created as knwon from the MongoDB `use <db>` command.

 `<Ctrl>`-`<t>` disconnects (terminates) the selected connection.